iamschulz/iamschulz-11ty/readme.md

 -   `lightningcss`: CSS postprocessor
 -   `esbuild`: compile and bundle typescript
 -   `netlify`: hosting and caching
--   `dreampipe`: deployment link from notion to netlify
+-   `pipedream`: deployment link from notion to netlify